rajjeshang/E6B/README.md

 ![alt text](https://github.com/rajjeshang/E6B/blob/main/InputOutput.PNG?raw=true)

 In the example above, the output displays a value 2x the input.
 Each input has a valid range, depending on the function.
-For example, the input above has a valid range of -99 and 99.
+For example, in the app, the input above has a valid range of -99 and 99.

 When you enter a value, all connected outputs update in real time.
 Data is automatically saved, so you can pick up where you left off when you re-launch the app.